Fowke baronets

 The Fowke Baronetcy, of Lowesby in the County of Leicester, is a title in the Baronetage of the United Kingdom.

 It was created on 7 February 1814 for Frederick Gustavus Fowke of Lowesby Hall, Lowesby, near Leicester.
 He was the son of Lieutenant-General Sir Thomas Fowke, Groom of the Bedchamber to the Duke of Cumberland.
 His grandfather was Lieutenant-General Thomas Fowke, Governor of Gibraltar.

+The Fowke baronets also held the manor of Billesdon, Leicestershire.

 The family surname is pronounced "Foke".